CSCfi/oidc-client/docs/api.rst

 and uses these values to request a token from the AAI server.
 Upon a successful retrieval of an access token, the access token is saved to the browser cookies.

-Other cookies created cookies include unsafe cookies for the purpose of displaying values in UI for logged in state and bona fide status.
+Some of the created cookies can be considered _unsafe_ (not `http_only`) for the purpose of displaying values in UI for logged in state and bona fide status.

 Cookies
 ~~~~~~~